 IMPROVE THE CYCLING EXPERIENCE FOR NEW AND ADVANCED MOUNTAIN BIKE RIDERS: Increase active volunteer hours at the park on trail maintenance - Have 70% of the bike trail shaded - - Continue to recognize and implement bike trail improvement projects - increase length of single-track - Develop additional off road cycling opportunities within Lee County and neighboring counties - Continue to provide trail building knowledge, skills & labor and apply to CRP bike trails and other trail systems within Lee County as the opportunities present themselves.

 Where we are located

-Bike trail parking on north side of SR 78 (interactive map on "Maps" page)
+Bike trail parking on north side of SR 78 (Visit our Maps page for interactive map)